There are a series of activities, processes, and strategies that the sales team develops and implement to boost sales and increase their revenue.

 From this, you can develop effective strategies on ways you can create more of the content and send them to your prospects for better business results.

-3. To reduce cost from creating content that doesn’t support sales
+3. To reduce costs from creating content that doesn’t support sales

 Sales teams spend so much money, time, and effort to create sales enablement content, organize sales training, and use sales enablement tools.